There’s a specific kind of panic that sends you to search.

 CEO-level questions that sharpen the objective:

-What would “better” look like in observable terms? (metrics, behaviors, outputs)
+What would "better" look like in observable terms (metrics, behaviors, outputs)?

-What does “worse” look like? (failure modes, regret triggers, reputational risk)
+What does "worse" look like (failure modes, regret triggers, reputational risk)?

-Which constraint is real: time, energy, money, identity, relationships, or fear?
+Which constraint is real—time, energy, money, identity, relationships, or fear?

-If you want a fast tool, jump to Decision Memo Template (1 page) below and write the objective in one paragraph.
+If you want a fast tool, jump to the Decision Memo Template (1 page) below and write the objective in one paragraph.

-When executives say “stakeholders,” they don’t just mean org charts.
+Here's a hard truth that will save you years: a lot of "personality conflicts" are just incentives colliding.
+When executives say "stakeholders," they don't just mean org charts.
 In real life, your stakeholders include your manager, your partner, your kids, your cofounder, your landlord, your future self—and the part of you that gets scared and tries to buy safety through approval.
+If you don't map incentives, you'll keep arguing with symptoms.

-What do they want? (status, safety, autonomy, belonging, money, time)
+What do they want (status, safety, autonomy, belonging, money, time)?

-What are they afraid of? (loss, embarrassment, uncertainty, workload)
+What are they afraid of (loss, embarrassment, uncertainty, workload)?

-What do they control? (resources, approvals, information, attention)
+What do they control (resources, approvals, information, attention)?

 This is where the whole thing gets oddly compassionate.
 You stop making people villains.
 You start seeing them as humans protecting something—sometimes clumsily.